Looking for AWS ParallelCluster (PC)?

 Summary

-In this section we will create three security groups:
+In this section, you will create three security groups:

-• A cluster security group enabling comms between the compute nodes, login node and AWS PCS controller
+- A cluster security group enabling communication between the compute nodes, login node, and AWS PCS controller.

-• An DCV group that can optionally be enabled to allow DCV remote desktop connections to the login node
+- A DCV group that can optionally be enabled to allow DCV remote desktop connections to the login node.

-Using CloudFormation, create a new stack for the security groups using the following template:
+Using CloudFormation, create a new stack for the security groups with the following template:

 1-pcs-cluster-cloudformation-security-groups.yaml